 And He knew that His closest followers still did not yet get it.
-And this living parable was the solution for that.
+And this living parable was the last opportunity to correct that.

-How is it possible that we have the faith to believe the Jesus is in control, and yet argue with Him and blame Him when things don’t go our way?
+How is it possible that we have the faith to believe that Jesus is in control, and yet argue with Him and blame Him when things don’t go our way?

 Stage 14: First In the 914 Series: M2|P2 – Aligning Materials & Methods with your People & Plan